rsheptolut/tetca/README.md

 ## Descripton

 A helper that measures your work activity on your Windows PC and reminds you to stop working by talking to you.
 No AI is used, just simple customizable predefined phrases.
-No button pushing necessary, because the app automatically measures your mouse, keyboard and meeting activity, filtering out noise.
+No button pushing necessary, because the app automatically detects your mouse or keyboard input and any calls or meetings, filtering out noise.
 Suits programmers and similar, especially remote workers with flexible hours.
 Provides you a report of how much time you've worked each day.

 ## Name